Uninett/nav/README.rst

 Installation
 ------------
-See the file `INSTALL` for installation instructions.
-See the file `NOTES` for release notes and upgrade instructions.
+See the file `INSTALL.rst` for installation instructions.
+See the file `NOTES.rst` for release notes and upgrade instructions.